thedynamiclinker/sudocode/lost+found/We.md

 1: Completely?

 0: Completely.
 Mathematics always seemed like solid ground.
 Somewhere safe.
-Soon after Cantor, it seemed like everything we might be washed away in a flood of paradoxes.
+Soon after Cantor, it seemed like everything we might be washed away in a great flood of paradoxes.

 1: When was this?